allyssonallan/schizoplacenta/README.md

 # schizoplacenta

 A reproducible pipeline for analyzing placenta transcriptome data to investigate sex differences and neurodevelopmental outcomes (cognition, language, and motor skills).
-This repository accompanies the study “coming soon...” (available soon).
+This repository accompanies the study (available soon).

 Project structure
 -----------------